 Beechwood Park is a 'Listening School' and in alignment with its Mission, the School encourages pupils to discuss any matters that are troubling them with their teachers in the first instance so they can help without delay and to discuss their concerns with their parents or carers.
-Curricular and co-curricular lessons, assemblies, Form Periods, PSHEE and Future Skills lessons, lunchtimes and boarding nights all provide opportunities both for staff to reinforce the School's expecations of pupil conduct in the context of Beechwood Park and the wider world and to listen to pupils' concerns.
+Curricular and co-curricular lessons, assemblies, Form Periods, lunchtimes and boarding nights all provide opportunities both for staff to reinforce the School's expectations of pupil conduct in the context of Beechwood Park and the wider world and to listen to pupils' concerns.